 The following courses are prerequisites for the LPN to ADN program*:

-MA 110: Survey of College Mathematics or higher
+MATH 110: Survey of College Mathematics - or higher level mathmetics

 Additional General Education courses that students must complete prior to graduation are Arts Distribution (3 credits), Humanities Distribution (3 credits) and Sociology (3 credits).